 Copy and modify this document for items of hazardous equipment.
 It has several uses (1) it provides guidance for use (2) it acts as a risk assessment by addressing specific hazards and specifying control measures to ensure safe use (3) it can be used to record that an individual has been assessed as competent to use the equipment.
 The first time UWA users submit an SOP to UWA Safety and Health for storage, we will respond by granting access to the SOP Library which requires their Pheme password then select 'shared documents'.

-This is a process which consists of describing the task or activity and then analysing it to determine whether hazards will be encountered when it is carried out and how to put in place control measures to reduce the associated risks.
+This is a process which consists of describing the project work or activity and then analysing it to determine whether hazards will be encountered when it is carried out and how to put in place control measures to reduce the associated risks.